typoland/ColorLed/README.md

 - ADCConverter - for knobs, needs some tweaks.

-- GPIOHandler - for buttons (I'm not sure).
+- GPIOHandler - for buttons.
+On/Off

 - RGBLed - pure rainbow available.

-## What not
+- LedStrip - onboard esp

-- LedStrip, because it disturb others.
+- Timer - for fire periodic events